phantom22/Base-n/README.md

 *unless your base is higher than 26, you can omit the second argument (the script uses english letters as placeholder)*

 ---

+**IMPORTANT**: this script isn't supposed to work with negative numbers, so it will automatically convert.

 ### Enjoy!